 “The most desperate prison break in the history of this state occurred here at the prison this morning shortly after 7 o’clock,” reported the San Francisco Call, July 27, 1903.
 “Thirteen (men), most of them in for life terms, made their escape, capturing Warden Thomas Wilkinson; Capt. of the Guard R.J.
 Murphy; stenographer Harry Wilkinson (the warden’s grandson); General Overseer McDonough; Master Mechanic Charles Ward; Guards J. Klenzendorf, L.C.
 Vetress Jr., Guy Jeter, C. Jolly, O. Seavy, James Dolan, William Hopton and Stage(coach) Driver T.C.
 Brown.”

-Before fleeing beyond the prison, the inmates used their hostages to get the gate unlocked and then made their way to the armory.
+Before fleeing beyond the prison, the rioters used their hostages to get the gate unlocked and then made their way to the armory.

-The inmates armed themselves with 10 rifles and 15 revolvers, then destroyed the remaining weapons.
+There, they armed themselves with 10 rifles and 15 revolvers, then destroyed the remaining weapons.
 Well armed, the men walked with their hostages along the hill through the prison orchard.
-Half-an-hour later, the inmates released the warden.
+Half-an-hour later, they released the warden.

 Despite suffering a slashed throat, Jolly led a posse of guards to recapture the escapees.
 Other posses were formed with sheriff’s deputies from Sacramento, El Dorado and Placer counties.
 Governor Pardee ordered Company H of the National Guard to assist.